-The Bill & Melinda Gates Institute within the Johns Hopkins Bloomberg School of Public Health (JHSPH) has launched a second phase of an innovative survey research program in partnership with Jhpiego, entitled Performance Monitoring for Action (PMA), formerly PMA2020.
-The project is designed to deliver high-quality, rapid-turnaround data into the hands of public health policymakers, program managers, and other stakeholders at frequent intervals to promote data-driven decision-making to improve the health and welfare of populations.
+The Bill & Melinda Gates Institute within the Johns Hopkins Bloomberg School of Public Health (JHSPH) has launched a second phase of an innovative survey research program in partnership with Jhpiego, Performance Monitoring for Action (PMA), formerly PMA2020.
+The project is designed to deliver high-quality, rapid-turnaround data to public health policymakers, program managers, and other stakeholders at frequent intervals to promote data-driven decision-making to improve the health and welfare of populations.
 To achieve this goal, PMA recruits women from a set of nationally or sub-nationally representative sentinel communities and trains them to collect data on a routine basis using smartphone technology.
-Data are collected at both household and facility levels.
+Data are collected at both households and facilities.

 Assist with grant-reporting to project funders, especially for the PO's designated countries

 Document country-level changes to questionnaires or protocols at the PMA Global-level

 Coordinate with relevant module and activity-specific leads within the PMA survey platform that may be organizing separate data collection activities

 Facilitate the JHSPH IRB submission and amendment processes as needed

 During active fieldwork, monitoring quality and rapidity of data collection

 Developing and managing data documentation and materials for publicly released data